Amar Upadhyay: Career

 In November 2020, Amar reunited with his Kyunki Saas Bhi Kabhi Bahu Thi producers Ekta Kapoor and Shobha Kapoor for a television show titled Molkki.
 He plays the main lead Virendra Pratapsingh in Molkki which is telecast on Colors TV.
 In 2021, he appeared in the Satish Kaushik directorial Kaagaz, which stars Pankaj Tripathi in the lead.
 He played the role of Vidhayak Jaganpal Singh, the main antagonist.
 The film was released on Zee5 and produced by Salman Khan.

 Amar also made a small appearance in the Abhishek Bachchan starrer Bob Biswas (2021), which was directed by Sujoy Ghosh's daughter Diya Ghosh in her directorial debut.
 It was released on Zee5.
 He was also seen in Anees Bazmee directorial Bhool Bhulaiyaa 2, starring Kartik Aaryan, Kiara Advani and Tabu in lead.

 He was also set to appear as a lead in Nima Denzongpa, but his entry was later scrapped when the show went off-air.

 In 2022, he portrayed Rama in Dangal channel television show Jai Hanuman - Sankat Mochan Naam Tiharo.
 Later that year, he announced his television show Kyunkii Tum Hi Ho, as an actor and a producer.
 The show aired on Shemaroo Umang.
 From November 2023 to February 2025, he has been playing the role of Ganga Thakur / Ganga Prasad / Agni Thakur in Colors TV's Doree season 1 and 2.

-Since July 2025, he reprised his role of Mihir Virani in the StarPlus's spiritual sequel of Kyunki Saas Bhi Kabhi Bahu Thi, entitled Kyunki Saas Bhi Kabhi Bahu Thi 2.
+From July 2025 to May 2026, he reprised his role of Mihir Virani in the StarPlus's spiritual sequel of Kyunki Saas Bhi Kabhi Bahu Thi, entitled Kyunki Saas Bhi Kabhi Bahu Thi 2.
+After a short break of 4 months, he officially re-entered the show.

 Personal life

 Upadhyay married Hetal Upadhyay, an engineer, in 1999.
-They have a son and a daughter.
+They have a son named Aryaman and a daughter named Chenab together.

 He is a black belt holder in Taekwondo.